OKR Framework; What you need to know and how to increase your OKR success

 - the artefacts

-needed to implement and run the to deliver software in an Agile fashion.
+needed to implement and run the framework to deliver software in an Agile fashion.

 It includes all of the items above and is documented in a 14-page guide.
 It also has accreditation for each role and books galore.